Waterfox: Waterfox Classic

-Vulnerabilities

 Waterfox Classic has multiple unpatched security advisories.
-The developer states that "changes between versions so numerous between ESRs making merging difficult if not impossible".
+The developer states that "changes between versions [are] so numerous between ESRs making merging difficult if not impossible".

 History

 Waterfox was first released by Alex Kontos on 27 March 2011 for 64-bit Windows.
 The macOS build was introduced on 14 May 2015 with the release of version 38.0, the Linux build was introduced on 20 December 2016 with the release of version 50.0, and an Android build was first introduced on 10 October 2017 in version 55.2.2.

 From 22 July 2015 to 12 November 2015, Waterfox had its own search-engine called "Storm" that would raise funds for charity and Waterfox.
 Storm was developed with over £2 million of investor funding and powered by Yahoo!
 Search.

 In December 2019, System1, an advertising company which portrays itself as privacy-focused, acquired Waterfox.
 In July 2023, Alex Kontos announced that Waterfox had been turned into an independent project again.

 An Android release of the browser was made available via the Google Play Store in November 2023.

 In April 2025, Waterfox launched a privacy-friendly metasearch engine, using Google's search results.
+It is currently available in two tiers: a $5 a month tier offering a limited number of searches and a $10 a month tier offering unlimited searches.